 MFA Thesis Guidelines

-All MFA candidates at San Jose State are required to write a thesis in their primary genre, defined in the curriculum as “a book-length manuscript of literary merit and publishable quality.”
-The finished manuscript must be approved by the candidate’s thesis committee and by SJSU’s College of Graduate Studies (CGS), which means it must comply with the official University-wide content and formatting guidelines.
+All MFA candidates at San Jose State University are required to write a thesis in their primary genre, defined in the curriculum as “a book-length manuscript of literary merit and publishable quality.”
+The finished manuscript must be approved by the candidate’s thesis committee.
+And if submitted as a University Thesis (ENGL 299), by SJSU’s College of Graduate Studies (CGS).
+Or if submitted as a Departmental Thesis (ENGL 299D), by the department of English Chair or designee.
+Note: 299D Departmental Theses will not be submitted to or published on the university’s electronic thesis databases.
+But will not be eligible to be nominated for university graduate-student thesis awards.
+Whichever type of thesis you choose, the text must comply with the official CGS University-wide content and formatting guidelines

 This guide is designed to present the thesis process as clearly as possible.
 It covers both administrative and literary tasks and should serve as your checklist as you move forward.
 Note however that University guidelines change frequently, and you should check the CGS website for the latest requirements before submitting your final manuscript.